MariaLuisaMD/Frequency-table/README.md

-# Frequency-table
+# Frequency table
-Organizes data in a frequency table for statistical calculations
+Organizes data in a frequency table and performs statistical calculations